-You can’t have a great new beginning without a necessary ending.
+You can’t have a great new beginnings without necessary endings.
 We all have things in life that just aren’t working, whether it’s a relationship, a job, or a project…knowing when and how to let go is essential to our success.
 Without the ability to ends things we stay stuck – never becoming who they are meant to be, never accomplishing all that we could.

 I recently read Henry Cloud’s book, Necessary Endings: The Employees, Businesses, and Relationships That All of Us Have to Give Up in Order to Move Forward.
 Dr. Cloud defines necessary endings as “the process of removing whatever it is in our business (church) or life whose reach is unwanted or superfluous”.
 This book has had a tremendous impact on how I view life and leadership during the various seasons we find ourselves.

 Here are some of the insights I’m taking away from the book:

 - Getting to the next level always requires ending something, leaving it behind, and moving on.